srimuthurajesh/Tech-Notes/Computer science/design_patterns.md

 **Structural design patterns**
 1. Adapter - converts one interface into another as client expects(just change functionnames).
 2. Bridge - Separates an object’s interface from its implementation
-3. Composite - A tree structure of simple and composite objects
+3. Composite -
 4. Decorator - Add responsibilities using inheritance(but inherit only data not behaviour)
 5. Facade - Each class wires together, thus a facade class comes and provide interface to use complex interfaces in subsystem.
-6. Flyweight - A fine-grained instance used for efficient sharing
+6. Flyweight -
 7. Private Class Data - Restricts accessor/mutator access
 8. Proxy - An object representing another object

 **Behavioral design patterns**-  Class's objects communication
 1. Chain of responsibility - A way of passing a request between a chain of objects
 2. Command - Encapsulate the request(task or command)
-3. Interpreter - A way to include language elements in a program
+3. Interpreter -
-4. Iterator - Sequentially access the elements of a collection
+4. Iterator -
-5. Mediator - Defines simplified communication between classes
+5. Mediator -
-6. Memento - Capture and restore an object's internal state
+6. Memento -
-7. Null Object - Designed to act as a default value of an object
+7. Null Object -
 8. Observer - One to many (list of objects in local variable, call update method in for loop list)
-9. State - Alter an object's behavior when its state changes
+9. State -
 10. Strategy - Switch algorithm (convert inheritance into interface)
-11. Template method - Defines skeleton list of algorithm
+11. Template method -
-12. Visitor - Defines a new operation to a class without change
+12. Visitor -